cosmic-zip/maidz/README.md

 Why does this suck?
 It sucks because this service is actually meant for people in real disaster-zones, like China, Iran and other messed up places.
 This means, that everytime we connect to TOR using this technique we steal bandwidth from those who really need it.
 Of course this only applies if you live somewhere in the Western world.
 But we don't really know what information various agencies and who-knows-who collect and how this info will be used if, say, our democratic foundations crumble.
 You could view this approach as being proactive in the West whereas it is necessary and reactive in the more unfortunate places around the world.

-But, there is of course something we can do about this: ﬁrst of all only use TOR when you have to.
+But, there is of course something we can do about this: first of all only use TOR when you have to.
 You don't need TOR for funny cat videos on youtube.
 Also it is good to have some regular traﬃc coming from your network and not only XMPP - for obvious reasons.
 So limit your TOR-use for when it is necessary.

 The other thing you/we can do is set up our own bridges/relays and contribute to the network.
 Then we can stream the DuckTales the whole darn day using obfuscated bridges without bad feelings... wink

 ### How to set up a TOR-connection over obfuscated bridges?

-Simple: Go to -> The Tor project's special obfsproxy page and download the appropriate pre- conﬁgured Tor-Browser-Bundle. wink
+Simple: Go to -> The Tor project's special obfsproxy page and download the appropriate pre- configured Tor-Browser-Bundle. wink
 Extract and run.
 (Though never as root!)

-If you want to use the uber-secure webbrowser we conﬁgured above simply go to the TOR-Browsers settings and check the port it uses for proxying.
-(This will be a diﬀerent port every time you start the TOR-Bundle.)
+If you want to use the uber-secure webbrowser we configured above simply go to the TOR-Browsers settings and check the port it uses for proxying.
+(This will be a different port every time you start the TOR-Bundle.)

 Then go into your browser and set up your proxy accordingly.
 Close the TOR-Browser and have phun!